FarronF/limerick-council-meetings/meetings/2023/02/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th January 2023.md

 of identifying what worked well previously and what aspects needed to be improved, in order to

-enhance the experience at future Christmas events in Limerick.--- 9
+enhance the experience at future Christmas events in Limerick.
+---
+9

 **REPLY**: The Council will organise a workshop with Members to consider and discuss measures for